snail123815/IBL-bioinfomatics-wiki/README.md

 ### General pipeline

 Check [this page](https://www.freecodecamp.org/news/a-simple-git-guide-and-cheat-sheet-for-open-source-contributors/) for how to contribute.
-Here is a brief introduction of how to work with this repository.
+Here is a brief summary.

 Genearly: